1. Start with a simple hypothesis template

 5. Add the reasoning

 Great hypotheses include a reason based on evidence.
 That evidence could be user research, support tickets, or past experiment learnings.
 Write one sentence explaining why you expect the change to work.
+In my experience, this reasoning line is the part teams skip most often — and it is the most important.
+Without it there is no shared expectation to test against, and you end up debating the result instead of learning from it.

 Turn hypotheses into a habit